AndreiSukharev/Go_tasks/README.md

 # UNIX_tools

+- tree:
-My realisation of UNIX tools tree and pipeline using Golang.
+My realisation of UNIX tool tree

-For detailed description check the folder you need
+- pipeline:
+Implementation of pipeline pattern using go routines to